27 Warm & Wonderful Things to Do in Geneva in Winter

 Photo Credit: Yves Merckx via Flickr (CC BY-NC 2.0)

-The hall’s interior is coated in stunning gold trim and refined Renaissance-style detailing, making it an exquisite setting to listen to impeccable music.
+The interior has refined Renaissance-style detailing right down to the gold trim, making it an exquisite setting to listen to classical music.

 And since Victoria Hall is in the center of Geneva, its convenient location means you can have a delicious dinner or glass of wine beforehand at one of the many excellent restaurants nearby.